Updated March 1, 2021

 The Protect Young Eyes team applauds the courage shown by Dan Behm and Forest Hills Leadership.
 We hope more school leaders will be encouraged by Dan’s story and display similar courage.

-Would you like to work with PYE to discuss school policies and digital citizenship?
+Possible first step: Would you like to work with PYE to discuss school policies and digital citizenship?
 We’ve worked with hundreds of schools around the country, like Forest Hills.
 Please reach out to Michele from the PYE team today and start a conversation.
 Our kids are counting on us.

-Second call-to-action: If you’re interested in finding “tools for action” related to starting a phone-free movement in your school, there’s no place better than Away for the Day.
+Possible second step: If you’re interested in finding “tools for action” related to starting a phone-free movement in your school, there’s no place better than Away for the Day.
 Visit them today!

 - Ward, Duke, Gneezy, and Bos (April 3, 2017).
 Brain Drain: The Mere Presence of One’s Own Smartphone Reduces Available Cognitive Capacity [Article].
 Retrieved from: https://www.journals.uchicago.edu/doi/abs/10.1086/691462.